sinonjs/sinon/docs/release-source/release/fake-timers.md

 > The separate Fake Timers project is constantly being added to and updated, and we have a hard time keeping these docs in sync!
 Therefore it might be better to just refer directly to the [fake-timer API reference][api reference], as that shows all it has to offer.
 The `clock` object is not wrapped, so everything `fake-timers` has to offer can be used through it.

-For standalone usage of fake timers it is recommended to use [fake-timers](https://github.com/sinonjs/fake-timers) package instead.
+For standalone usage of fake timers, it is recommended to use the [fake-timers](https://github.com/sinonjs/fake-timers) package instead.
 It provides the same set of features (Sinon uses it under the hood) and was previously extracted from Sinon.JS.

 ```javascript